Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 IPT is designed to help you manage acute mood symptoms and improve interpersonal skills.

-But even though depression may have biological contributing factors, you can still fully recover if you focus on addressing the interpersonal challenges that triggered this underlying biological condition.
+But even though depression may have biological contributing factors, you can manage your symptoms if you focus on addressing the interpersonal challenges that activated this underlying biological condition.

 Interpersonal psychotherapy can be a one-on-one experience as well as a group therapy.
 It has been widely adapted to meet the needs of all ages, from teens to older adults.